 The Christmas tree will be the focal point of your holiday decor, so you’ll want to make sure that it makes the statement that you want it to.
-Here are 10 beautiful tree ideas in a variety of styles and color schemes to inspire you for decorating your own tree.
+This collection of beautiful tree ideas, in a variety of styles and color schemes, is sure to give you inspiration for decorating your own tree.

-As you can imagine, I’ve managed to decorate quite a few Christmas trees in the 9+ years that I’ve been blogging.
-Here are my favorites that I hope you’ll be able to use to inspire your own tree decorating this year.
+As you can imagine, I’ve managed to decorate quite a few Christmas trees in the 10+ years that I’ve been blogging.
+Here are over a dozen of my favorites that I hope you’ll be able to use to inspire your own tree decorating this year.

-You’ll find ideas from traditional to elegant to rustic glam.
+You’ll find ideas from traditional to elegant to woodsy to rustic glam.
 No matter what style or color theme you use at Christmas, you’re bound to find some great inspiration here!

-BEFORE WE GET STARTED, HERE’S MY ULTIMATE CHRISTMAS DECORATING RESOURCE LIST:
+BEFORE WE GET STARTED, CHECKOUT MY ULTIMATE CHRISTMAS DECORATING RESOURCE LIST:

 Christmas Decorating Timeline – includes a free printable!